erlang/otp/system/doc/reference_manual/data_types.md

 > #### Change {: .info }
 >
 > Starting with Erlang/OTP 27 two adjacent string literals have to be separated
-> by white space, or else it is a syntax error.
+> by white space, or otherwise it is a syntax error.
 This avoids possible confusion
 > with _triple-quoted strings_.

 [](){: #tqstring } Strings can also be written as _triple-quoted strings_, which
 can be _indented_ over multiple lines to follow the indentation of the surrounding code.
-They are also _verbatim_, that is; they don't allow escape sequences, and thereby don't need double quote characters to be escaped.
+They are also _verbatim_, that is, they do not allow escape sequences, and thereby do not need double quote characters to be escaped.

 > #### Change {: .info }
 >
 > Triple-quoted strings were added in Erlang/OTP 27.
 Before that 3 consecutive
 > double quote characters had a different meaning.
 There were absolutely no good
 > reason to write such a character sequence before triple-quoted strings
-> existed, but there _are_ some gotcha:s; see the
+> existed, but there _are_ some gotchas; see the
-> [Warning ](data_types.md#triple-quoted-strings-warning)at the end of this
+> [Warning ](data_types.md#triple-quoted-strings-warning) at the end of this
 > description of triple-quoted strings.

 Example, with verbatim double quote characters: